SimpleArt/pyroot/README.md

 ```python
 x = solver(f, x1, x2, fprime, method="newton")
 ```

+### Solver Generator

+The `solver_generator` provides the same API as the `solver`, but instead of just returning the final result, every iteration is `yield`ed.
+This allows one to, for example, track iterations as they occur, and even send estimates in-between iterations.
+The documentation includes examples of this combined with the `tabulate` [package](https://pypi.org/project/tabulate/) to allow prettier printing.

+### Full API Documentation

 For a full description of the `solver`, run the following code:
 ```python
 from pyroot import solver